jlord/essential-electron/index.md

 ## Renderer Process

-The renderer process is <span class="def">each browser window</span> that you create in your app, with one commonly named `index.html`.
-Each of these displays the web pages you create—but you've got the whole Node API available here, too, unlike any web browser.
+The renderer process is a browser window in your app.
+Unlike the main process, there can be multiple of these and <span class="def">each is independent</span>.
+They can also be <span class="def">hidden</span>.
+Usually one is named `index.html`.
+They're like typical HTML files but in Electron you've got the whole Node API available here, too, unlike any web browser.

 ![renderer process diagram](imgs/renderer.png)

 ### Definitions:
-- **Each browser window** is a separate renderer process, meaning a crash in one won't affect another.
+- **Each is independent** every renderer process is a separate process, meaning a crash in one won't affect another.
+- **Hidden** You can set a window to be hidden and use it to just execute code in the background.

 ### Next: [Think of it like this](#think-of-it-like-this)